Seramas have grown immensely popular over the last decade because of their striking beauty and their incredibly small size!

 Serama hens don’t have a particular laying season because they will produce eggs all year long which also means that you could be dealing with a broody hen multiple times a year.

-Other chicken breeds may go broody once or twice a year but the little Serama chicken can become broody 3 or 4 times especially in spring and summer, her period of peak fertility.
+Other breeds may go broody once or twice a year but these little chickens can become broody 3 or 4 times especially in spring and summer, her period of peak fertility.

-An important part of breeding these chickens is the consideration for a lethal gene that the Serama breed has inherited from Japanese bantams.
+An important part of breeding this chicken breed is the consideration for a lethal gene that the Serama breed has inherited from Japanese bantams.

-This gene is responsible for around 25% of chickens failing to hatch.
+This gene from Japanese bantams is responsible for around 25% of chickens failing to hatch.

 Raising Serama chickens is certainly a fun and rewarding experience because of the unique character of these birds.